jackfirth/predicates/README.md

 [Documentation](http://pkg-build.racket-lang.org/doc/predicates/index.html)

+*Deprecated* - For basic logic combinators, use `conjoin`, `disjoin`, and `negate` from `racket/function` instead.
+For predicate-constructing variants of `eq?` and friends, use a simple lambda shorthand library like `fancy-app` instead.
+For the more complex combinators, consider them unmaintained.

 A racket package for creating predicates in a point-free style.

 A *predicate* is a function that takes one argument and returns either true or false.
 You can think of it as a question, such as `even?` which returns true for even numbers and false for odd numbers.
 This package provides several tools for working with predicates.